TYLearChen/Tower_of_Hanoi/README.md

 ## Description:

-This is a final group project of EE4208 - Computer Graphics for Engineers at City University of Hong Kong
+This is a final individual project of EE4208 - Computer Graphics for Engineers at City University of Hong Kong

 The animation is written in C++ with OpenGL.